Tanviprya/productivity-pills/chapters/006A_social_media_to_your_advantage_tanaypratap.md

 ## Choose your relaxers*

 But can you be productive even when you are not?
 Yes, and I am going to tell you how to do that even when you're scrolling through your social media feed.
 Initially, I was hooked to articles on movie stars and celebrities and then I decided to shift my focus.
-I moved to Quora from BuzzReed, and whenever I felt like surfing and had some time I checked Quora.
+I moved to Quora from BuzzFeed, and whenever I felt like surfing and had some time I checked Quora.
 Gradually, I shifted to Twitter and made sure to follow tech (especially JavaScript related) people only.
 Lately, I have started looking at Hacker News and Reddit.
-I am sharing this chronological shift in my choice, from BuzzReed on movie stars to tech-Tweets and Hacker News, to make you understand how to gradually shift to better relaxers or curate your social media consumption.
+I am sharing this chronological shift in my choice, from BuzzFeed on movie stars to tech-Tweets and Hacker News, to make you understand how to gradually shift to better relaxers or curate your social media consumption.

 >### *PRO*-Q
 > Take a minute and ask yourself: